-Our board of directors has adopted corporate governance guidelines that provide that the board of directors shall appoint an independent director to serve as our lead independent director for so long as we have a non-independent Chairperson.
+Currently, our Chief Executive Officer, David S. Rosenblatt, serves as the Chairperson of our board of directors.
+Our board of directors believes that our current structure, with Mr. Rosenblatt serving as Chairperson, gives our board of directors a strong leadership and corporate governance structure that best serves the needs of the Company and its stockholders.
 Our board of directors has appointed Matthew R. Cohler to serve as our lead independent director.
 As lead independent director, Mr. Cohler has the primary responsibilities to preside over all meetings at which the Chairperson is not present and serve as a liaison between the Chairperson and the independent directors.